 - 1 cup oats (quick or old-fashioned or gluten-free)

 - Add rinsed quinoa and water to a small pot or saucepan and bring to a boil.
-Then turn down the heat to low, cover the pot, and simmer until quinoa is cooked–about 15-20 minutes.
+Then turn down the heat to low, cover the pot, and simmer until quinoa is cooked–about 15 to 20 minutes.
 Remove from heat once cooked and set aside to cool.

 - While the quinoa is cooking, add the oats, sunflower seed butter (or peanut or nut butter), protein powder, and maple syrup or honey to a food processor.
 Once the quinoa has cooled, add it to the food processor.
 If you don't have a food processor, you can mix the ingredients by hand or with a spoon in a bowl.
 Blend until well combined.